evaisse/dart-pub-mcp/CONTRIBUTING.md

 - Reference related issues in your pull request description when applicable.
 - Include screenshots or terminal output for changes that affect user interaction or workflows, when helpful.

+## Releases & automation

+- GitHub Actions includes a release workflow that builds the project, attaches packaged artefacts to GitHub releases, and publishes to npm.
+- Configure repository secrets with an **npm automation token** (create via `Settings → Developer settings → Tokens → Generate automation token`) and store it as `NPM_TOKEN`.
+Automation tokens bypass OTP requirements so CI/CD can publish unattended.
+- When triggering the workflow manually, pass `publish=true` if you want to perform the npm publish step; otherwise the workflow will skip it.

 ## Code style

 - The project uses TypeScript in strict mode.
 Prefer explicit types when they aid readability, and lean on the existing helper utilities.